-- 2.10.
-In order to assist directors in fulfilling their responsibilities, each director has the right (with prior approval from the Chairman) to seek independent professional advice regarding those responsibilities at the expense of Qube. - 2.11.
-When a new director is appointed, he or she must undertake an induction program which includes information about Qube's strategies, objectives and values as well as Qube's governance framework and business operations as well as meetings with key senior management personnel.
+- 2.12.
+In order to assist directors in fulfilling their responsibilities, each director has the right (with prior approval from the Chairman) to seek independent professional advice regarding those responsibilities at the expense of Qube. - 2.13.
+When a new director is appointed, he or she must undertake an induction program which includes information about Qube's strategies, objectives and values as well as Qube's governance framework, including its policies, codes and Charters of the Board and its Committees (subsequent to the Reporting Period, the Board instituted a new guideline which sets out Qube's expectation that new non-executive directors should accumulate Qube shares equivalent to one-year's worth of a non-executive director's fee within three years after the date of their appointment).
+The program also covers Qube's business operations as well as meetings with key senior management personnel.
 In addition, all directors have on-going access to information with respect to Qube's business operations and to members of senior management through Board presentations, strategic discussions and site visits.